mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
 RTP over QUIC uses a different approach, in order to leverage the advantages of QUIC connections without managing a separate QUIC connection per RTP session.
-QUIC does not provide demultiplexing between different flows on datagrams, but suggest that an application implements a demultiplexing mechanism if it is required.
-An example of such a mechanism are flow identifiers prepended to each datagram as described in {{H3-DATAGRAM}}.
+QUIC does not provide demultiplexing between different flows on datagrams, but suggests that an application implements a demultiplexing mechanism if it is required.
+An example of such a mechanism are flow identifiers prepended to each datagram frame as described in {{H3-DATAGRAM}}.
 RTP over QUIC uses a flow identifier as a replacement for network address and port number, to multiplex many RTP sessions over the same QUIC connection.

 A congestion controller can be plugged in, to adapt the media bitrate to the available bandwidth.